You express your logic as a set of rules in API Creator. The rules define what your data means. Like a spreadsheet,

 - About derivation optimization, see Performance.

-CA Live API Creatorsupplies old/new versions of rows to your event rules, with automatic resource/object mapping.
+Layer7 Live API Creatorsupplies old/new versions of rows to your event rules, with automatic resource/object mapping.
 Resource/object mapping means your rules apply to update requests for default resources and the resource that you define explicitly in API Creator.

 You typically use both event rules and event handlers to meet requirements.